open/close all folders

 - One episode of the Animal Planet show Infested featured a roach-infested apartment building.
 The roaches actually came from the apartment of a man who was a member of the religion called Jainism, where it was against his religion to kill them.
 Jains believe that every living thing has a soul and must not be harmed.

 - The myth that cockroaches can survive radiation was busted on Mythbusters, since there are other bug species that can survive much longer.
+All of the bugs, however, could withstand far more radiation than humans or other mammals.

-- Cockroaches are one of the more prevalent insect pests shown on Billy The Exterminator.
+- Cockroaches are one of the more prevalent insect pests shown on Billy the Exterminator.

 - Hissing cockroaches were used as part of a prank on an episode of Tanked.